cnelson/substweet/README.md

     Did you set a manual --delay?
 It's probably too short.

+ This stupid app skipped part of my video, why!?

+    This app only makes gives for parts of the video that are subtitled. parts without subtitles will be skipped.

 positional arguments:
   video                 The video file to post subtitles             The subtitles file (optional, if not specified the